 The second step is to identify your weaknesses.
 As I mentioned before SWOT is used by individuals to assess and improved themselves.
 Identifying weaknesses is the best way to improve them.

 This also helps you to be prepared to answer or counter them if they come up during an interview or performance review.
 Ask yourself these questions when filling this.

 - Do you have the necessary skills/qualifications to be successful in your current or future roles?

 - Do you have bad habits?
 For example, frequently getting late, poor communication skills, bad time reporting, etc.

 - What other traits can you improve to be more efficient?

 - What do others think as your weaknesses?
 Even if you don’t consider it a weakness.

 Important: Be honest and realistic when answering the questions.
 After all, it’s a self-assessment which only you will see.
 Use it as a stepping stone for future improvements.

 We often miss opportunity because it’s dressed in overalls and looks like work – Thomas A. Edison

 Opportunities come in different shapes and forms.
-Sometimes opportunities past by you without you even noticing them.
-So here are few things to be on the lookout for.
+Sometimes opportunities pass by you without you even noticing them.
+So here are a few things to be on the lookout for.